emqx/emqx-dashboard5/public/static/config.md

 node.cookie="mysecret"
 ```

-This flat format is almost backward compatible with EMQ X's config file format
+This flat format is almost backward compatible with EMQX's config file format
 in 4.x series (the so called 'cuttlefish' format).

 It is 'almost' compabile because the often HOCON requires strings to be quoted,